Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

 \subsection{Beyond-accuracy RecSys with Causal Inference}

-As mentioned in Section~\ref{sec::weakness-3}, the non-causality recommender systems may fall into the trap of only achieving higher accuracy while ignoring other important objectives, including explainability, fairness, diversity, etc. In this section, we elaborate on how existing work addresses this challenge by introducing causal inference into recommender systems.
+As mentioned in Section~\ref{sec::weakness-3}, non-causal recommender systems may find themselves focusing solely on improving accuracy, potentially overlooking other critical objectives such as explainability, fairness, diversity, and more.
+In this section, we elaborate on how existing work addresses this challenge by introducing causal inference into recommender systems.